za233/AilProtect/README.md

 # AilProtect
 a code virtualizer based on angr

-currently, only arch x64 is supported.
+currently, only PE x64 is supported.

 ## how to use
 modify the the call of function process_x64 in processor.py